Linguistic insecurity: African American Vernacular English

 African American Vernacular English (AAVE) is a dialect of American English that is associated with the African American ethnic group.
 Speakers of AAVE (as well as speakers of other dialects found in the United States) have encountered a variety of sociolinguistic problems in many important institutions since Standard American English (SAE) is the predominant form of English used.

 One of these important institutions is school.
-Concerns about the academic achievement of African American children have motivated researchers to study the role AAVE plays though there are various explanations for how it might affect achievement.
-Dialectal differences could lead to inappropriate testing procedures or prejudice of educators (having lowered expectations and assuming the child is inarticulate and hesitant).
-In this environment, AAVE-speaking students may develop linguistic insecurity, leading to a rejection of the standards as "posh" or reluctance to speak at all to hide their "inability" to use language.
+Concerns about the academic achievement of African American children have motivated researchers to study the role AAVE plays, but there are various explanations for how it might affect achievement.
+Dialectal differences could lead to inappropriate testing procedures or prejudice of educators, who would lower their expectations and assume the child is inarticulate and hesitant).
+In that environment, AAVE-speaking students may develop linguistic insecurity and lead to a rejection of the standard language as "posh" or reluctance to speak at all to hide their "inability" to use language.
 AAVE-speaking students have also been shown to hypercorrect in attempts to speak or write in Standard English.
-Insecurity about what "sounds right" may result in the avoidance of the invariant be by deleting it from an instance in which it would be proper to use it (e.g. "They said they were told if they didn't follow orders they would courtmarshled or shot as deserters").
+Insecurity about what "sounds right" may result in the avoidance of the invariant "be" by deleting it from an instance in which it would be standard to use it (e.g. "They said they were told if they didn't follow orders they would courtmarshled or shot as deserters").

 Speakers of AAVE may also encounter problems in seeking treatment for mental health problems, where professionals predominantly use Standard American English.
 Linguistic insecurity can be a cause of miscommunication for AAVE patients.
 For example, mental health care providers may attribute speaker's behavior to cognitive or emotional deficits, even to a psychopathological extent.
 In a study of a psychiatric ward, Bucci and Baxter collected data on the impact of linguistic problems of the patients, which included several monodialectal speakers and bidialectal speakers of AAVE.

-In the case of "Jimmy", his background led his therapist to believe that his "muteness" resulted from emotional or neurophysiological problems.
-However, Bucci and Baxter found evidence indicating his position as a monodialectal AAVE speaker made him unwilling to speak.
+In the case of "Jimmy," his background led his therapist to believe that his "muteness" resulted from emotional or neurophysiological problems.
+However, Bucci and Baxter found evidence to indicate that his position as a monodialectal AAVE speaker made him unwilling to speak.
 His linguistic insecurity in the clinical setting with a norm of SAE made him reluctant to speak, but he was fluent and expressive in his own speech community and with his descriptions of his experiences outside the ward.
 Moreover, standard therapeutic techniques may have a negative and opposite effect for linguistically insecure patient.
-In the case of the bidialectal "Arlene", the patient thought that her speech was an obstacle to communication because her therapist often asked her what she meant.
-The intervention of eliciting answers was meant to encourage Arlene to speak more freely, but her linguistic insecurity led her to focus her attention on the perceived inadequacy of her language style and she responded by saying less rather than more.
+In the case of the bidialectal "Arlene," the patient thought that her speech was an obstacle to communication because her therapist often asked her what she meant.
+The intervention of eliciting answers was meant to encourage Arlene to speak more freely, but her linguistic insecurity led her to focus her attention on the perceived inadequacy of her language style, and she responded by saying less, rather than more.